Facts & Statistics About Epilepsy

-Epilepsy is the third most common neurological disorder after stroke and Alzheimer’s disease.
+Epilepsy is the fourth most common neurological disorder after stroke and Alzheimer’s disease.
 It affects three million Americans of all ages.
 Approximately 200,000 new cases of seizures and epilepsy occur each year.
 One in every 10 Americans will experience a seizure at some point in their lives.
 Three percent will eventually develop epilepsy.

 What causes epilepsy?